 The yards though appear to have been described in numerous different ways in enthusiast publications over the years which has created much confusion.
 Examples of how they have been referred being Roath Dock, Tremorfa Works, 40 Acre Site and Rover Way.
 Ideally we would like to include a map of the area here with the location of the yards clearly marked.
 If anyone could provide such a map could they please make contact.
 Alternatively, can anyone give an accurate OS grid reference for the two yards.

-Having made little progress for some time with this dilemma, Society member John Hall, who is doing extensive research into BR diesel locomotive disposals, came across the picture above of a Class 03.
+Society member John Hall, who is doing extensive research into BR diesel locomotive disposals, came across the picture above of a Class 03 that is almost certainly D2125.
 This picture appears elsewhere on the internet but David.
 J. Smith, in whose collection it is now held, has given permission for its use here.

 The second picture above now throws more 'oil on troubled waters'!
 This shows what is believed to be one of the later built former BR North British 0-4-0 at the same location.
 D2757 was recorded as going to Birds Cardiff yard but as having been scrapped in October 1970.
 If it is indeed that locomotive then scrapping must have taken place much later or if it is not that one which one is it?